Aridell Associates, LLC

 Position Summary

 If you are interested in providing consulting and advisory services or supporting contracts, then this operational support position is for you.
-The Pharmacist Specialist is well-versed in healthcare supply chain, drug utilization management, formulary management, and possesses the skills to assess healthcare services to ensure each one is medically necessary, appropriate, effective, efficient, while also understanding government insurance program guidelines and cost-containment strategies.
-The Pharmacist Specialist serves as an integral member of a multi-disciplinary team in supporting audits focused on health plans for a client.
-In this position, you will work collaboratively with other professionals; conduct research; collaborate on developing audit and analytical approaches, methodologies, and strategies; perform fieldwork; and report results.
-The Pharmacist Specialist will receive all directions and instructions from a program manager or their designee for the work activities under a contract.
+The Registered Nurse Auditor serves as an integral member of a multi-disciplinary team in conducting and supporting Medicare Advantage and Prescription Drug Plan Program audits and Program of All-Inclusive Care For the Elderly (PACE) audits on behalf of a client.
+The position will focus on reviewing and assessing medical records for compliance with established criteria.
+In this position, you will work collaboratively with other professionals; conduct research; collaborate on developing audit approaches, methodologies, and strategies; perform fieldwork; and report results.
+The Registered Nurse Auditor will receive all directions and instructions from a program manager or their designee for the work activities under a contract.

 Responsibilities